Bool76/bools-wiki/docs/css/container-queries/README.md

 # CSS | Container Queries

 Overview - If you use Media queries to control designs, the design of a container's contents is all based on the browswer's viewport width.
-Container Queries change that logic and base the designing a container's contents on that specified conatiner's width rather than the browser's viewport.
+Container Queries change that logic and base design adjustments according to a specified container (and it's width) rather than the browser's viewport.

 <br>